Matis24/ConnectedData_Project/README.md

 How to use it :

-After cloning the directory, go to the Backend folder (cd Backend) and run it with "npm run dev".
+After cloning the directory, go to the Backend folder (cd Backend) and add a .env file that contains the token of PlantNet api (https://my.plantnet.org/doc/openapi) as API_KEY_PLANTNET = "token" and the token of mistralapi from openrouter(https://openrouter.ai/models/mistralai/mistral-7b-instruct:free?tab=api) as API_KEY_MISTRAL ="token" and run it with "npm run dev".
 This will call the various apis and store the data in the backend at the address : http://localhost:5000/species

 Now go to the frontend folder (cd frontend) then launch it with npm react and the BioExplorer application will be displayed at the address :